aesara-devs/aesara/doc/extending/extending_aesara.rst

 .. note::

-    This is an introductury tutorial and as such it does not cover how to make an ``Op`` that returns a view or modifies the values in its inputs.
-Thus, all ``Op``s created with the instructions described here MUST return newly allocated memory or reuse the memory provided in the parameter ``output_storage`` of the :func:`perform` function.
+    This is an introductury tutorial and as such it does not cover how to make an :class:`Op` that returns a view or modifies the values in its inputs.
+Thus, all :class:`Op`\s created with the instructions described here MUST return newly allocated memory or reuse the memory provided in the parameter ``output_storage`` of the :func:`perform` function.
 See
     :ref:`views_and_inplace` for an explanation on how to do this.